danieldurnea/FBI-tools/Readme.md

 ### Explore Every Corner with Precision
 ### Streamline your research capabilities by employing
 ### the ultimate Open Source Intelligence (OSINT)
-platform.
-Respond to threats before they appear and
-### monitor various sources to complete your
-### investigation.
 https://www.os-surveillance.io/

 ### OSINTk.o is a customized Kali Linux-based ISO image with pre-installed packages and scripts